Killing Them Softly with Eriette

 Magic the Gathering Card - Spellbook Vendor - MTG Circle

 Vendor is an important card here because it allows us to start generating some auras so that we can start to rack up our Eriette triggers.
-The creature also has vigilance, which is becoming increasingly relevant with the surgence of control decks that run The Wandering Emperor and seek to exile our tapped creatures.
+The creature also has vigilance, which is becoming increasingly relevant with the resurgence of control decks that run The Wandering Emperor and seek to exile our tapped creatures.
 There are also some other cards in the deck that allow his ability to pop off a little extra.

 Magic the Gathering Card - Delney, Streetwise Lookout - MTG Circle

 Delney is a powerhouse in this deck.
 Not only does he let a lot of our triggers go off twice so that we can get double the value within our engines, but he also makes it so that a lot of our creatures can't be blocked.
 The simple solution on the other side of the board to our go-wide strategy would normally be to put down their own army of creatures that are simply larger than ours, thus stifling our attacks.
 Delney laughs in the face of that concept, and allows our creatures with power two or less to be unblockable by creatures with power three or higher.
 This allows us to get in for a lot of damage and can easily catch our opponent by surprise.
-Delney in my opinion is the card that green lights this entire deck.
+Delney, in my opinion, is the card that green lights this entire deck.
 It was not as strong as it was before he came out with the new set, and a lot of the time Eriette felt like it wasn't doing enough.
-The fact that he can double her triggers is a game changer and makes not this deck and multiple other decks more relevant.
+The fact that can double her triggers is a game changer and makes not only this deck, but also multiple other decks more relevant.

 Magic the Gathering Card - Eriette of the Charmed Apple - MTG Circle

 Eriette can often act as a finisher for us after we have built up our board state properly.
-Once we have the right amount of auras, and we've gotten in for a bunch of ping damage, she can come down post-combat and get a double trigger from Delney and often times close out the game.
+Once we have the right amount of auras, and we've gotten in for a bunch of ping damage, she can come down post-combat and get a double trigger from Delney and oftentimes close out the game.
 At times, it can feel as if the deck does not generate enough auras.
 Feel free to build your sideboard accordingly so that enough auras are on the board to be useful in the matchups that you see day to day.

 Magic the Gathering Card - Wispdrinker Vampire - MTG Circle

 Wispdrinker is a solid card for the deck.
-We love to have a flyer that can block ,and the creature has built-in extort.
+We love to have a flyer that can block, and the creature has built-in extort.
 All we have to do is play creatures, and the vampire is draining the life of our opponents.
 It does have an activated ability to give all of our creatures deathtouch and lifelink.
 That may come in handy at certain times, but we would likely still play the card in the deck if it did not have that ability.
 The fact that it is an uncommon is also pretty useful, because a lot of the two and three mana creatures definitely will burn up some wild cards.

 Sideboard Notes and Final Thoughts